ssadhukhanv2/notes/java-functional-programming.md

         }

     * The beauty here is that variable ``val`` which is a local variable in function ``testClosure()`` is getting accessed from within ``executeTask()``
-    * Where ever a lambda uses a free variable within the same scope, the value of that variable is saved and whever the lambda is called it goes along with that.
+    * Where ever a lambda uses a free variable within the same scope, the value of that variable is saved by the jvm and whenever the lambda is called it's passed along with that.
 So here this closure is using free variable present in it's lexical scope.
     * Closures are important as they control what is or isn't in the scope of a function.